tetrotibo/artalogue/README.md

 Artalogue is a FileMaker-based utility developed to assist artists and gallery owners in cataloging artworks and streamlining the listing process on Etsy.

-Artalogue is a semi-automated bridge between a clean structured database and the Etsy listing form: it organizes user-encoded painting metadata and medias and syncs then with the platform.
+Artalogue is a semi-automated bridge between a clean structured database and the Etsy listing form: it organizes user-encoded painting metadata and medias and syncs them with the platform.

 Built with FileMaker Pro 19, it combines precise encoding, intuitive dropdown inputs and form automation tools to simplify the workflow of publishing an artwork online.